kithminrw/ml-nn-zero2hero/_sources/intro.md

 Welcome to **Collection of notes on {ml.nn-zero2hero}**.
 This repository includes notes and learnings following the Youtube Playlist on [nn_zero_to_hero](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ) guide by Andrej Karpathy and the open-source notebooks available from the book on [Hands-On Machine Learning and Deep Learning](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) by Aurelien Geron.
 Personally, I found these to be two of the best resources available on this subject, purely from an applied learning stand point.
 For great visual understanding, the videos on the Youtube Channel [3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) are quite helpful as well.

 Other resources include (but not limited to),
-- The [DeepLearning.ai](https://deeplearning.ai/) courses on the Machine Learning / Deep Learning Specialization by Andrew Ng
+- The [DeepLearning.ai](https://deeplearning.ai/) courses for Machine Learning and Deep Learning Specializations by Andrew Ng
 - The [MIT Deep Learning book](https://www.deeplearningbook.org/) by Ian Goodfellow and Yoshua Bengio and Aaron Courville
 - Online book on [Model-based Machine Learning](https://mbmlbook.com/) by John Winn
 - Nvidia's [Learning Deep Learning](https://www.nvidia.com/en-us/training/books/) by Magnus Ekman